The 6-Part Story Method ~ 27 March 2026

 Overview

-This workshop will be a practical, experiential day of learning about the 6-Part Story Method (6PSM) and its application in Cognitive Analytic Therapy in particular.
+This workshop was a practical, experiential day of learning about the 6-Part Story Method (6PSM) and its application in Cognitive Analytic Therapy in particular.
 The method uses a simple set of instructions to enable the client to create a new, fictional story which they then tell to and explore with the therapist.
 The themes, personalities, roles, obstacles and problem-solving evident in the story can be useful pointers to material that might be helpful to both the client and the process of therapy.
-By the end of the day you will have created and shared your own six-part story.
-You will also have acted as an active listener to help a partner tell their own story.
+By the end of the day participants had created and shared their own six-part story.
+They had also acted as an active listener to help a partner tell their own story.

 All attendees receive an attendance certificate following the event, for their CPD records.